Hard Drive Failure

 How can a hard drive be damaged?

 The most dramatic instances of hard drive failure that spring to mind are the first three options.
-But it is old age that kills the most hard drives.
-As you use your hard drive over time, all of the components that come together to let you store and access your data slowly break down, just as the human body eventually does.
+But it is old age that causes most hard drive failures and data loss.
+As you use your hard disk drive over time, all of the components that come together to let you store and access your data slowly break down, just as the human body eventually does.
 In other words, near the end of your hard drive’s lifespan, it starts needing a cane to walk.
 Most hard drives fail within a ten-year period unless they are used sparingly.

-There is a wide range of hard drive failure symptoms, running the gamut from early warning signs such as frequent freezes and system crashes to signs of irrevocable damage, such as clicking or beeping.
-In the early stages of failure, you might notice your computer freeze and crash more often.
+There is a wide range of hard drive failure symptoms, running the gamut from early warning signs such as frequent freezes, blue screen of death error messages, and system crashes to signs of irrevocable damage, such as clicking or beeping.
+In the early stages of a failing hard drive, you might notice your computer freeze and crash more often.
 Files might appear to be corrupt one moment, yet work fine the next.
-These are all telltale signs that you should start backing up important files (if you aren’t already).
+These are all telltale hard drive failing signs, and you should start backing up important data (if you aren’t already).

-If a constant boot error greets you whenever you turn on your computer, your hard drive may be at fault.
+If a constant boot error greets you instead of your Windows operating system (or your OS of choice) whenever you turn on your computer, your hard drive may be at fault.
 This error can be due to a corruption of the drive’s boot sector, or more serious physical damage to the device.

 The clicking noise you hear occurs when the read/write heads can no longer read or write.
 The heads are mounted on an arm that swings back and forth, and when the heads stop functioning, the arm continues to move, producing the noise.
 The “click of death” often happens because the heads have failed or have been severely damaged.
 Continuing to run a clicking hard drive without repairs can cause the drive’s condition to worsen considerably, so hard drives exhibiting these symptoms should be sent to a professional data recovery lab immediately.